 Comparative fault does not prevent you from recovering compensation for damages in an accident, as long as you were not 50 percent or more at fault for the accident.
 For instance, if you filed an insurance claim for $20,000, but were 30 percent at fault for the accident, you would receive $14,000.

 How Can I Get Help Filing an Insurance Claim?

 On your own, it is difficult to determine fault in a three-car accident.
-However, the Law Offices of Ogle, Elrod & Baril, PLLC, can help you by using our various resources to investigate your crash.
+However, OEB Law, PLLC, can help you by using our various resources to investigate your crash.
 We can also file and negotiate an insurance claim against the at-fault drivers’ auto insurer on your behalf.
 If the insurance company refuses to settle, we can file a lawsuit in court to get you the compensation you need to pay for your damages.

 Contact us today at 865-546-1111 to schedule a free legal consultation with one of our car accident lawyers.